 Works alongside BRAW Toolbox v3 for seamless and native editorial workflow exchanges.

-An advanced and specialized tool designed for "impossible" relinking scenarios.
-While FCP's native relink command is strict—requiring nearly identical metadata (duration, format, audio channels), this app is for when you know the media is correct despite those differences.
+A specialized tool designed for "impossible" relinking scenarios.
+While FCP's native relink command requires strictly identical metadata (e.g. duration/audio channels), this app is for when you know the clips are correct despite those differences.
 The app uses a "global replace" logic to bypass FCP's internal restrictions.

 Based on the syntax of deprecated FCPXchange